 The celebrated lights are just a taste of the Christmas magic you will find in Malaga during December and the first week of January.
-In addition to the huge Christmas tree in Plaza de la Constitucion there are three more (or there were in 2018), one in Plaza de la Marina, one in Molino Lario and one in Huelin Park.
+In addition to the huge Christmas tree in Plaza de la Constitucion there are four more, one in Plaza de la Marina, one in Plaza del Obispo, another in Plaza de Enrique Garcia Herrera and one in Huelin Park.
 The Paseo de Parque is festively illuminated every year and has been joined by Calle Granada, Calle San Juan, and Calle Carcer.
 The lights are switched on at 6.30pm every evening until 2am.
 To add to the festive spirit the Paseo de Parque hosts a Christmas market with stalls selling gifts, fireworks and street food from midday until midnight daily.

 More adult entertainment can be found to the west on Corte Inglés esplanade.
 The famous store sets up an ice rink, toboggan ride and traditional Merry Go Round that is open 10am to 10pm daily.